 Again, the types of questions you're asking in your interview need to be based on the information you're trying to glean from this part of the process.
 Whether you choose to use trait-based questions, competency-based questions or questions to evaluate a candidate's capability to perform essential aspects of the role, just make sure they're designed to help you understand which candidate is the strongest fit.

-Another great type of question use in your interview is the situational question, which asks how a candidate would behave in a given situation.
-For example: “How would you deal with a customer who was unhappy with service they had received?”
-This type of question is especially helpful for understanding how well a candidate might respond in situations that are unique to your industry or the role.
+Another great type of question to use in your interview is the situational interview question, which asks how a candidate would behave in a given situation.
+This type of question presents a hypothetical scenario and asks candidates how they would respond, helping you understand their problem-solving approach and judgment.

 Both question types have been shown to relate to job performance, so choose whichever is most suited to your candidate pool.
 And be sure to consider how each question helps you gain insight into who will be best suited for the position, based on the traits you've designed the questions around.

-Introducing structure to interviews has been shown time and time again to lead to more reliable and job-related outcomes.
 More structure means a stronger relationship between the interview and job performance, meaning you'll create a video interview that leads to better hires.

-That’s because all candidates receive the same questions, in the same way, in the same order.
-And since the criteria against which candidates are rated is specific, unconscious biases is less likely to impact assessment ratings, and more likely that ratings are driven by candidate performance against job-relevant criteria.
+That's because all candidates receive the same questions, in the same way, in the same order.
+And since the criteria against which candidates are rated is specific, unconscious bias is less likely to impact assessment ratings, and more likely that ratings are driven by candidate performance against job-relevant criteria.

 Overall, structuring your interviews means more consistency from one candidate to another, so you can more easily identify the strongest performers.
 At the end of the day, structured interviews help you make well-informed hiring decisions.